 As evidenced by last night’s profitable massacre.

 Instead of creating a visible colonial empire, our toxic elites have enslaved the world financially through the World Bank.
-Instead of backing sacrificial leaders, they’ve backed strongmen who will do anything for money.
+Instead of backing sacrificial leaders, .
 Mercenary garbage like Hosni Mubarak of Egypt, King Fahd of Saudi Arabia, Augusto Pinochet of Chile, Ferdinan Marcos of The Philippines and Saddam Hussein of Iraq.

 The Republic is now occupied by our own Predatory 1 Percent, who have made bribery legal in DC and established “profits over people” as the business standard on Wall Street.
 They use excessive speaking fees, golf club fees and insider trading fees to wash their dirty bribe money clean.

 The only way Wall Street can escape accountability for its hijacking of American democracy is by turning one half of the masses against the other.
 Which is precisely what the Predatory 1 Percent been doing since 1980.

 Bottom line, our society’s new royals won’t stop until the poor and the faltering middle class stop them.
 And that won’t happen until there’s a huge pile of wrecked middle class families.
 Just as it did with the The Vietnam War, the Housing Crisis, For-profit Education, For-Profit Medicine, and on and on.

 The only question is how high the pile has to get before working people stop listening to silver spoon mofos like Trump, Tucker Carlson, and Chelsea Clinton and start thinking for themselves again.

 The painful truth is that the rich don’t have the numbers to rule over the rest of us unless we let them, by buying into their knowing lies.
 That’s why they’ve bought up our local newspapers and TV stations and made the middle class invisible in film and television.